The Classic 10 Day China Itinerary: Shanghai, Beijing, and more!

 The famous West Lake in Hangzhou

-If you have a lot of additional time in China, you can also check out Wuzhe water town, which is about 50 miles from Hangzhou and very famous in China.
+Additional Options in Hangzhou: Another famous option in Hangzhou is to hike the Meijiawu tea plantation.
+You can also check out Wuzhe water town, which is about 50 miles from Hangzhou and very famous in China.

 Dashilan Pedestrian Street